 There should be no daylight between senior leadership and the rest of the organization on two questions, “Why do we do what we do?” and “Where are we going?”

 The organization must go back to these questions all the time but more so in the face of confusion, change and disruption.

-Famatigan will conduct a course titled “Leadership Excellence in Challenging Times: Future-proofing your Organization” on Dec.
-14.
+Famatigan will conduct a workshop on “Leadership Excellence in Challenging Times: Future-proofing your Organization” on Oct.
+1.